-I'm a writer, philosopher and Senior Lecturer (Associate Professor equivalent) in the Department of History and Philosophy of Science at the University of Cambridge and a Fellow of Selwyn College.
+I'm a researcher and Senior Lecturer (Associate Professor equivalent) in the Department of History and Philosophy of Science at the University of Cambridge and a Fellow of Selwyn College.
 I'm also a Senior Research Fellow in the Kinds of Intelligence Programme at the Leverhulme Centre for the Future of Intelligence.

-My research focuses on issues related to nonhuman animal cognition and communication, as well as mechanistic explanation in biology and cognitive science.
+My research focuses on issues related to nonhuman animal cognition and communication, artificial intelligence, and mechanistic explanation in biology and cognitive science.